-The 2018 Accounts of the International Movement ATD Fourth World n 2018, the financial responsabilities of the International Movement ATD Fourth World has doubled compared to the year 2017.
-Due to the partial transfer of assets and activities in 16 countries of the ATD Fourth World - Terre et Homme de Demain (THDD) : the budget between the two years increased from €2,160,000 to €4,442,000.
+The 2018 Accounts of the International Movement ATD Fourth World n 2018, financial responsibilities of the International Movement ATD Fourth World doubled compared to 2017.
+This was due to the partial transfer of assets and activities in the 16 countries of ATD Fourth World - Terre et Homme de Demain (THDD).
+The budget therefore increased from €2,160,000 to €4,442,000.
 This partial transfer of assets explains the significant deviations on several accounts between the two years.

-Therefore, in addition of taking the activities of ATD Fourth World - THDD, the accounts of the International ATD Fourth World Movement cover the following areas:
+As a result, in addition to the regular activities of ATD Fourth World - THDD, the accounts of the International ATD Fourth World Movement cover the following areas:

-- Organizational costs of its International Center located in three sites: Pierrelaye, Méry-sur-Oise and Baillet-en-France - Public Representation, International Advocacy and cross-cutting projects at the world level (Poverty Dimensions Research, etc.)

-• The Movement's General Leadership and the support of the Movement's members commitment
+- Organizational costs of its international center located in three sites: Pierrelaye, Méry-sur-Oise and Baillet-en-France; - Public representation, international advocacy and worldwide cross-cutting projects (such as research on the hidden dimensions of poverty); - · ATD's International Leadership Team and support for sustaining the motivation of members of ATD Fourth World:

-- Coordination of actions linked to ATD's Common Ambitions and project evaluation - The dynamics of the "Forum on Overcoming Extreme Poverty" - · Certain European level youth projects - Welcoming and training Movement members on an international level - The preservation and dissemination of the history of the people living in extreme poverty at the Joseph Wresinski Centre for Memory and Research - Organisation-wide functions concerning Communication, International Volunteering, Administration and Finance - Expenses related to the start-up of new regional teams or branches.
+- Coordination of actions linked to ATD's Strategic Ambitions and project evaluation; - Coordination of the "Forum on Overcoming Extreme Poverty" network; - · European-level youth projects; - Welcoming and training members of ATD Fourth World on an international level; - The preservation and dissemination of the history of people living in extreme poverty at the Joseph Wresinski Archives and Research Centre; - Organisation-wide functions concerning communication, international volunteering, administration and finance: - Expenses related to the launch of new regional teams or branches.

-COPINSES 2018 3017 INCOME 2018 2017 Rent, Rental Costs, Mainten.
-437 361 ATD Fourth World Grants 3,096 1,898 Service Costs 132 249 Other Grants 400 43 Detached Personnel 2,142 1,160 Particip. from ATD Structures 209 345 Outside France's teams expenses 1,112 10 Outside France's teams incomes 84 Other Expenses 619 380 Other Products 187 67 Financial Charges 34 Financial Products 12 21 Commitments to be Fulfilled, Non-Recurring Charges 87 9 Balance Carried Forward, Exceptional Income 584 11 Surplus 8 23 Total Expenses 4,572 2,192 Total Income 4,572 2,192
+EXPENSES: 2018 3017 INCOME 3018 2017 Rent, Rental Costs, Mainten.
+437 361 ATD Fourth World Grants 3,096 1,898 Service Costs 132 249 Other Grants 400 43 Detached Personnel 2,142 1,160 Particip. from ATD Structures 209 145 Expenses of teams outside France 1,112 10 Income of teams outside France 84 Other Expenses 619 380 Other Products 187 67 Financial Charges 34 Financial Products 12 28 Commitments to be Fulfilled, Non-Recurring Charges 87 9 Balance Carried Forward, Exceptional Income 584 - 11 Surplus 23 Total Expenses 4,572 2,192 Total Income 4,572 2,192 especially the increase in items "other grants" and "balance carried forward," is linked to the fact that its contracts with public and private funders have been taken over by the International Movement ATD Fourth World.
+The 2018 accounts show a surplus of approximatively €7,750 which will be allocated to retained earnings for 2019.

-As specified above, the significant increase on : "Detached Personnel", "Expenditures of Teams Outside of France," "Other Expenses" and "Commitments to be fulfilled" expenditures is linked to the acquisition of ATD Fourth World - THDD activities by the International Movement ATD Fourth World.
-Similarly, the general increase in income, especially the rise of items "Other Grants" and "Balance Carried Foward", is linked to the fact that its contracts with public and private funders have been taken over by the International Movement ATD Fourth World.
-The 2018 accounts show a surplus of approximatively \in 7,750 which will be allocated to retained earnings for 2019.
+As specified above, the significant increase in "detached personnel", "expenditures of teams outside France," "other expenses" and "commitments to be fulfilled" expenditures is linked to the acquisition of ATD Fourth World - THDD activities by the International Movement ATD Fourth World.
+Similarly, the general increase in income,

-BALANCE SHEET OF THE INTO RNATIONAL MOVEMEN T ATD FOURTH WORLD 2018 (in thousands €) ASSETS 2018 2017 LIABILITIES 2018 20 017 Fixed Assets 196 121 Reserves 1,487 1,189 Current Assets 1,397 1,539 Financial Results 8 23 of which investment Securities 880 997 Dedicated Funds 444 9 Receivables 900 11 Debts 554 450 Total Assets 2,493 1,671 Total Liabilities 2,493 1,671
+BALANCE SHEET OF THE INTERNATIONAL MOVEMENT ATD FOURTH WORLD 2018 (in thousands of €) ASSETS 2018 2017 LIABILITIES 2018 2017 Fixed Assets 196 121 Reserves 1,487 1,18 Current Assets 1,397 1,539 Financial Results 2 of which investment Securities 880 997 Dedicated Funds 444 - 1 Receivables 900 .11 Debts 554 450 Total Assets 2,493 1,671 Total Liabilities 2,493 1,671

-Prospect: in 2019, the International Movement ATD Fourth World will submit a new three year (2019-2022) project proposal on "Think, act and advocate with the people in poverty" to the French Development Agency as a follow-up to its 2015-2019 project "People in poverty: partners in a development that leaves no one behind."
+Prospective: in 2019, the International Movement ATD Fourth World will submit a new three year (2019-2022) project proposal entitled "Think, act and advocate with people in poverty" to the French Development Agency as a follow-up to its 2015-2019 project "People in poverty: partners in a development that leaves no one behind."
 It will maintain its efforts to identify and obtain financing, particularly in North America, Latin America and the European Union.
 In addition, the